Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 • Akram – Brilliant, gone too soon at 29, leaving a budding legacy at Johns Hopkins and NASA.

-Two other siblings passed in infancy, yet remain part of our sacred family history.
+Two other siblings passed in infancy but remain part of our sacred family history.

-The essay collection Nine Brilliant Student Essays on Honoring Your Roots illustrates how reflecting on heritage, sacrifice, and family dynamics can illuminate paths to healing and transformation.
+The essay collection Nine Brilliant Student Essays on Honoring Your Roots shows how reflecting on heritage, sacrifice, and family dynamics can illuminate paths to healing.

-Four Core Reflections on Family Patterns and Healing
+Four Core Reflections of Family Patterns and Healing

 1. Honoring Family and Generational Patterns